What is fibrous dysplasia?

 - Scoliosis (a sideways curve of the spine)

-The symptoms of fibrous dysplasia may look like other bone disorders or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of fibrous dysplasia may look like other medical problems.
+Always talk

 How is fibrous dysplasia diagnosed?

 In addition to a complete medical history and physical exam, other tests may include:

 - Biopsy.
 A test in which tissue samples are removed from the body and looked at under a microscope.

 It can help determine if cancer or other abnormal cells are present.
 It can also be

 done to remove tissue from the affected bone.